JehanKandy/Login-and-Registration-Form/README.md

 # Login-and-Registration-Form
-Login and Registration Form HTML PHP JAVASCRIPT and MYSQL
+Login and Registration Form Bootstrap 5 HTML PHP JAVASCRIPT and MYSQL
 <br>

 for .sql file